-Almost all students said that teacher should be approachable enough so that students feel easily and comfortable while discussing any issue with their teachers.
-Students should not feel scared with teacher that hinders their communication and student will not be able to convey any information and knowledge or any idea to teacher comfortably.
-Student should feel free to discuss their ideas.
-According to the students, those teachers who have welcoming nature and have politeness and patience in their nature build more trust than rude teachers.
+Almost all students said that teachers should be approachable enough, so that students feel easily and comfortable while discussing any issue with their teachers.
+Students should not feel scared of a teacher that hinders their communication and students will not be able to convey any information and knowledge or any idea to teacher comfortably.
+Students should feel free to discuss their ideas.
+According to the students, those teachers who have a welcoming nature and have politeness and patience in their nature build more trust than rude teachers.